-Exports of aerospace products are largely due to increased production of Boeing 777/787, but overall exports include international joint projects with other overseas companies (aircraft engines such as Trent, GenX, PW1100G-JM, etc.) has been increasing.
-Although exports decreased in 2020 and 2021 due to the impact of COVID-19, they started to recover from
+Exports of aerospace products increased before COVIT-19 due to expanded production of Boeing 777, 787, etc. and international joint projects with other foreign companies (aircraft engines such as Trent, GenX, PW1100G-JM, etc.), and then a significant decrease in 2020 and 2021 due to the impact of COVIT-19.